yusuzech/r-web-scraping-cheat-sheet/README.md

 ## 1.7. <a name="rvest7">More Advanced Topics</a>

-rvest and httr package provides some very useful functions, but they lack the function of:
+rvest and httr package provides some handy functions, but they lack the function of:

 + prevent errors from breaking loops
 + auto retry requests
-+ keep record of failed requests
++ keep the record of failed requests

 So I wrote a wrapper function on html_session which can deal with the issues above and make web scraping scripts much more robust.
 The function and usage can be found in this [repository](https://github.com/yusuzech/r-web-scraping-template).